Horacio Erpen

-Horacio Nicolás Erpen Bariffo (born 29 August 1981, in Concepción del Uruguay) is an Argentine association footballer who plays as a winger for the Italian club Crema 1908.
+Horacio Nicolás Erpen Bariffo (born 29 August 1981, in Concepción del Uruguay) is an Argentine former football player who played in the role of winger.
 Although he is originally from the Entre Ríos Province, he holds both Argentine and Italian citizenship.

 Career

 On 15 July 2010 he joined Sorrento on a free transfer.
 On 11 July 2011 Erpen reached a mutual agreement with Sorrento, his club at the time, to terminate his contract.

 After his experience with Juve Stabia, on 7 January 2013 he moved to Pro Vercelli.

 Style of play

 A versatile and creative left-footed player, Erpen is capable of playing in several attacking and midfield positions: primarily a right winger, he has also been used as an attacking midfielder, or as a central striker.
 He is mainly known for his accuracy from set-pieces and his ability to provide assists for teammates.